Rsync25/awesome-bolt12/README.md

 - [Mutiny Wallet](https://www.mutinywallet.com/) - Non custodial Lightning wallet for browser (Planned)
 - [Zeus](https://zeusln.com/) - ZEUS is an open-source, self-custodial Bitcoin wallet that gives you full control over how you make payments
 - [Breez Mobile Wallet](https://breez.technology/mobile/) - The Breez mobile app is a favorite of Lightning wizards and rookies alike.
 With a non-custodial Lightning node running on your mobile device (Planned)
 - [Plasma](https://github.com/Fonta1n3/Plasma) -  Core Lightning Wallet powered by LNSocket
+- [Alby](https://getalby.com/) - Your Bitcoin & Nostr companion for the web

 ### Exchanges